-Learners are never to carry/deliver prescribed medication to Trust under any circumstances (the only exception being relief inhalers).
+Learners are never to carry/deliver prescribed medication to site under any circumstances (the only exception being relief inhalers).

-The Head of School, Pastoral lead, or named Pastoral staff member are responsible for the receipt of medication into the Trust.
+The Head of School, Pastoral Manager / Lead, or named Pastoral staff member are responsible for the receipt of medication into the site.

-They are responsible for ensuring that all medicines received are provided in the original container and/or packaging as dispensed by a pharmacist and include the prescriber's instructions.
+The Head of School, Pastoral Manager / Lead, or named Pastoral staff member is responsible for ensuring that all medicines received are provided in the original container and/or packaging as dispensed by a pharmacist and include the prescriber's instructions.
 In all cases they will check that the written details include: